Jordan Cove LNG Terminal

 – Courtney Johnson, Crag Executive Director and Staff Attorney

 For nearly two decades, out-of-state energy speculators have attempted to construct a liquified natural gas (LNG) terminal and pipeline in Coos Bay, which would export fracked gas to Pacific countries.
 Construction of the Pacific Connector would require a 230-mile long, 95-foot wide clearcut across fire-prone forests and private lands in southwest Oregon to carry fracked gas from the interior west and Canada to the north spit of Coos Bay.

 Since 2004, Crag has been supporting community-led opposition to the proposed Jordan Cove fracked gas pipeline and terminal at Coos Bay.
 With our support in the development of robust public comments at the state and federal level (including for the most recent DEQ, DLCD, DSL, and FERC processes), as well as successful legal challenges to local land use permits, Jordan Cove LNG has failed to qualify for any of the necessary permits to dredge Coos Bay and trench across southwest Oregon for a 230-mile fracked gas pipeline, which risks harm to important Tribal resources, private landowners, drinking water, and fishing grounds along the way.

-We are representing Oregon Shores Conservation Coalition in preventing this dangerous and environmentally-destructive project from being constructed.
+We are representing Oregon Shores Conservation Coalition, Surfrider and coastal community members in preventing this dangerous and environmentally-destructive project from being constructed.
 The campaign to stop the proposed Pacific Connector fracked gas Pipeline and Jordan Cove LNG export Terminal in southern Oregon is comprised of landowners, businesses, climate and conservation groups, Native Tribes, and concerned residents working together to protect our home from fossil fuel exports.
-This coalition believes we must move quickly towards a clean energy future.

 What's at Stake